elastic/gsoc/readme.md

 1. Who you are: Your name and how to contact you.
 2. Which project idea you want to work on: Which of our ideas is it or describe in detail if it is your own.
 3. How you will implement it: Provide a detailed work timeline that breaks the project into one week milestones and align it to the GSoC timeline.
 4. Why you: Link to a pull request you have submitted to the project you want to work on.
+It is not required to have it merged, since reviewing can take time and we do not rush that process.
+We just want to see that you can contribute in a meaningful way to the project you want to be working on.
   Here is a starting point for issues you could dive into:
   * [Elasticsearch `low hanging fruit`](https://github.com/elastic/elasticsearch/issues?q=is%3Aopen+is%3Aissue+label%3A%22low+hanging+fruit%22)
   * [Logstash `log hanging fruit`](https://github.com/elastic/logstash/issues?q=is%3Aopen+is%3Aissue+label%3A%22low+hanging+fruit%22)
   * [Kibana `low hanging fruit`](https://github.com/elastic/kibana/issues?q=is%3Aopen+is%3Aissue+label%3A%22low+hanging+fruit%22)